jetbridge/cdk-nextjs/API.md

 Requires a Route53 hosted zone to have been created within the same AWS account.
-For DNS setups where you cannot use a Route53 hosted zone in the same AWS account, use the `defaults.distribution.cdk.distribution` prop of {@link NextjsProps}.
+For DNS setups where you cannot use a Route53 hosted zone in the same AWS account, use the `overrides.nextjsDistribution.distributionProps` prop of {@link NextjsProps}.

 See {@link NextjsDomainProps} TS Doc comments for detailed docs on how to customize.